AndyIbanez/andyibanez-com/content/posts/recognizing-language-nllanguagerecognizer.md

 ---
-title: "Recognizing the language in Natural Language Text with NLanguageRecognizer"
+title: "Recognizing the language in a Natural Language Text with NLanguageRecognizer"
 date: 2020-02-19T07:00:00-04:00
 draft: false
 originalDate: 2020-02-13T07:26:20-04:00